Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/10/2025: Today was professional picture day!!
+That ranged from 10:25 - lunchtime.
+After lunch, there were labs led by Jaime for questions & answer.
+On my owm work time, I took the time to edit my portfolio project more.
+I added a dark/light mode feature and altered text & images to suit each mode.

 7/09/2025: Today was Nell's instruction day and we coveed LinkedIn connections & posts, resumes, and relavent experiences.

 7/08/2025: Throughout today, Wajiw went over Javascript interactions and the DOM.
 Nell covered upcoming pay days/periods as well as the calendar & LinkedIn Reviews/Workshops.
 I rearranged folders in my Sandbox and adjusted my README file.
 Jaime and Jeff went over the importanc/purpose of a lock file plus what React is as a whole.